 In a baking mood?
 Find more gluten-free recipes for cookies and squares in Gluten-Free Holiday Cookies and Bars

 When you make this butter tart square recipe, please leave a comment and a rating below.
 I love hearing how they turned out for you!
 Subscribe to my weekly newsletter and have new recipes delivered straight to your inbox.

 Canadian Butter Tart Squares

-- 1/2 cup butter
+- ½ cup butter

-- 1/4 cup sugar
+- ¼ cup granulated sugar

-- pinch of salt
+- 1 pinch sea salt

-- 3 large eggs, lightly beaten
+- 3 large eggs, at room temperature, lightly beaten

 - 2 cups brown sugar, packed

-- 1/4 cup butter, melted
+- ¼ cup butter, melted

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- pinch of salt
+- 1 pinch sea salt

-- 3/4 cup coconut
+- ¾ cup coconut (optional)

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 1 cup raisins

-- 1 cup chopped pecans or walnuts (optional)
+- 1 cup pecans or walnuts, finely chopped

 - Heat oven to 350°F. Line a 9 x 13-inch baking pan with parchment paper.

 - Put the crust ingredients in the bowl of a food processor and pulse just until the mixture resembles coarse meal.
 Alternatively, put ingredients in a large bowl and cut in butter with a pastry blender or two knives.

 - Press the crust mixture evenly into the prepared pan.
 It will be thin.
 Set aside.